dhu2022-dev/jpmc-swe-task1/README.md

 # JPMC Software Engineering Virtual Experience – Task 1

 This project was part of JPMorgan Chase's Software Engineering Job Simulation on Forage.
-It simulates a basic trading system by generating mock market data and serving bid/ask quotes for two fictional stocks.
-I completed this as a beginner and have since cleaned and documented the repo to reflect my current standards.
+The task simulates a basic trading system by generating mock market data and serving bid/ask quotes for two fictional stocks.

+The original goal of this task was to:

+- Set up a development environment.
+- Interface with a live data feed simulator.
+- Understand how traders can use data to identify under/over-valued stocks.

+I completed this project early in my learning journey and have since revisited the code to clean it up, modernize the structure, and improve usability.

 ---